 Living wills are documents that give instructions regarding treatment if the individual becomes terminally ill or is in a persistent vegetative state and is unable to communicate his or her own instructions.
 The living will states under what conditions life-sustaining treatment should be terminated.
 If an individual would like to avoid life-sustaining treatment when it would be hopeless, he or she needs to draw up a living will.
 Like a medical power of attorney, a living will takes effect only upon a person's incapacity.
 Also, a living will is not set in stone; an individual can always revoke it at a later date if he or she wishes to do so.

 A living will, however, is not a substitute for a medical power of attorney.
 It simply dictates the withdrawal of life support in instances of terminal illness, coma or a vegetative state.

 Also, do not confuse a living will with a "do not resuscitate" order (DNR).
 A DNR says that if you are having a medical emergency such as a heart attack or stroke, medical professionals may not try to revive you.
 This is very different from a living will, which only goes into effect if you are in a vegetative state.
 Everyone can benefit from a living will, while DNRs are only for very elderly and/or frail patients for whom it wouldn't make sense to administer CPR.

 For more information on end-of-life decision-making from the Mayo Clinic, click here.

 POLST: A New Approach

-Although advance directives or "living wills" provide general guidance on what type of care a patient would like, they are not consistently followed, in part because they don't give health care professionals explicit instructions for making critical decisions about a patient's care.
+Although "living wills" provide general guidance on what type of care a patient would like, they are not consistently followed, in part because they don't give health care professionals explicit instructions for making critical decisions about a patient's care.